Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Method

-We aim to perform unpaired image translation within the seed-space of a pre-trained diffusion model by leveraging the information encoded in the \ddim{inverted} seeds.
+We aim to perform unpaired I2IT within the seed-space of a pre-trained diffusion model by leveraging the information encoded in the \ddim{inverted} seeds.
 Consequently, we train a dedicated translation model that learns a mapping between seeds corresponding to images from a source domain \emph{A} to seeds corresponding to images from a target domain \emph{B}.
-We train our network, referred to as \emph{sts-GAN}, over a set of DDIM-inverted seeds from the source and target domains, using the CycleGAN architecture \cite{zhu2017unpaired} and training strategy.
-CFG-scale $\omega = 1.0$ is used to accurately invert the unpaired source and target domain training images to the seed-space.
+We train our network, referred to as \emph{sts-GAN}, over a set of DDIM-inverted seeds from the source and target domains, using the CycleGAN architecture \cite{zhu2017unpaired} and training strategy. \add{clasiffier-free guidance (CFG)} scale $\omega = 1.0$ is used to accurately invert the unpaired source and target domain training images to the seed-space.

-\Cref{fig:overall} presents a diagram depicting our method.
-At inference time, we first encode the input source image \xa{0} to the Stable Diffusion (SD) latent space, yielding \za{0}, and apply \ddim{inversion} (with a source-domain-referred prompt) to obtain a corresponding seed \za{T}.
+\Cref{fig:flowchart} presents a diagram depicting our method.
+At inference time, we first encode the input source image \xa{0} to the Stable Diffusion (SD) latent space, yielding \za{0}, and apply \ddim{inversion} (with a source-domain-referred prompt) to obtain a seed \za{T}.
 Next, we translate \za{T} to a target-domain-referred seed \zb{T} using our \emph{sts-GAN}.
-Finally, we sample \zb{T} using the same pre-trained SD model (with a target-domain-referred prompt), resulting in the final denoised code \zb{0}, which is then decoded to the resulting image \xb{0}.
+Finally, we sample \zb{T} using the same pre-trained SD model (with a target-domain-referred prompt), yielding the final denoised code \zb{0}, which is decoded to the resulting image \xb{0}.

-While the \emph{sts-GAN} successfully translates source-referred seeds into target-referred ones, \ddim{sampling} these seeds with $\omega = 1.0$ typically results in images suffering from a lack of local semantic effects, despite the use of a target domain-referred prompt (``A clear night'', for the day-to-night translation).
-For example, as demonstrated in the middle column of \Cref{fig:ablation_cond}, a day-to-night translation of automotive images might lack car lights, street lights, and reflections (top row), or retain some daytime-like shadows on the road surface (bottom row).
-To encourage such domain-specific effects, we employ the CFG mechanism with $\omega = 5.0$, in conjunction with the same target-referred prompt.
+While \emph{sts-GAN} successfully translates source-referred seeds into target-referred ones, \ddim{sampling} these seeds without CFG typically results in images suffering from a lack of local semantic effects, despite the use of a target domain-referred prompt (\eg, ``A clear night'', for the day-to-night translation).
+For example, as demonstrated in the ``$\omega=1.0$'' columns of \Cref{fig:ablation_cond}, a day-to-night translation of automotive images might lack car lights, street lights, and reflections (left), or retain some daytime-like shadows on the road surface (right).
+To encourage such domain-specific effects, we employ CFG with $\omega = 5.0$, in conjunction with the same target-referred prompt.

 The cyclic consistency mechanism employed during \emph{sts-GAN} training enforces structural similarity between the source and the output \emph{within the seed space}.
 However, this similarity might not be maintained as the translated seed \zb{T} is sampled back to the image space.
 This issue becomes more pronounced when using CFG, as the extrapolation amplifies the accumulated errors from the \ddim{inversion} \cite{mokady2023null}.
 Consequently, even if the translation from \za{T} to \zb{T} is perfect in seed space, the final image \xb{0} may significantly deviate from the structure and content of the source image.
 To address this, we employ ControlNet \cite{zhang2023adding} to enforce structural similarity between the source image and the final output throughout the sampling trajectory.